 To handle indeterminate forms, we can use L'Hôpital's Rule.
 In the case of a logarithm, L'Hôpital will apply directly if it's indeterminate; in the case of an exponential expression, use and apply L'Hôpital to the exponent.
 Note especially the indeterminate form 0^0 .
-(Every other indeterminate form involves infinity somewhere.)
+(Every other indeterminate form of exponentiation or logarithms involves infinity somewhere.)
 Since the base 0 is not positive, you cannot simply evaluate this to 1.